Adultery and Divorce in Virginia

 Livesay & Myers has a team of divorce attorneys experienced in handling adultery cases in the courts of Northern Virginia.
 Be sure to review the qualifications and experience of each of our divorce lawyers to find the one who is the best fit for you.

-Spring Consultation Special.
-For a limited time, schedule an initial 1-hour consultation with one of our divorce lawyers for just $150 (Fairfax) or $100 (Manassas, Fredericksburg).
+Summer Consultation Special.
+For a limited time, schedule an initial 1-hour consultation with one of our divorce lawyers for just $150.
 Contact us today to take advantage of this discounted rate.